An introduction to Tilt, its concepts such as smart rebuilds and live updates for OpenFaaS functions.

 Test it out

-5. Type in whatever you want and press Invoke.
+function. - Type in whatever you want and press

 Play around

-• Navigate to k8s/environments and look around and play with environment variables.
+and look around and play with environment variables. - Go into

 To tear everything down, just run: